Mounir Chouiar

-Mounir Chouiar (منير شويار; born 23 January 1999) is a professional footballer who plays for RS Berkane.
+Mounir Chouiar (منير شویعر; born 23 January 1999) is a professional footballer who plays for Botola Pro club RS Berkane.
 Mainly a left winger, he is known for his crossing ability.
 Born in France, he plays for the Morocco A' national team.

 Club career

 Chouiar made his debut at professional level for Lens in a 0–0 Ligue 2 tie with Niort on 29 July 2016.

 On 8 July 2022, Chouiar transferred to İstanbul Başakşehir in Turkey.
 On 28 January 2023, he was loaned to Kasımpaşa.

 On 5 September 2023, Chouiar signed for Bulgarian First League Champions Ludogorets Razgrad.
 In January 2024, he joined Ligue 2 club Amiens on loan for the remainder of the season.

+In 2025, Chouiar joined RS Berkane.

+International career

+Chouiar was born in France to a Mauritanian father and Moroccan mother.
+He is a former youth international for France.
+On 2 December 2025, his request to switch international allegiance to Morocco for the 2025 FIFA Arab Cup was approved by FIFA.